-Decision for dispute CAC-UDRP-105438
+Decision for dispute CAC-UDRP-106183

-Case number CAC-UDRP-105438
+Case number CAC-UDRP-106183

-Time of filing 2023-05-11 16:21:09
+Time of filing 2024-01-29 10:05:44

-Domain names novartisuk.com
+Domain names novartis-eu.com

 Case administrator

 Organization Iveta Špiclová (Czech Arbitration Court) (Case admin)

 Complainant

 Organization Novartis AG

 Complainant representative

 Organization BRANDIT GmbH

 Respondent

-Name Kim Feltham
+Name Thomas Tay

 OTHER LEGAL PROCEEDINGS

 The Panel is not aware of any other legal proceedings which are pending or decided and which relate to the disputed domain name.

 IDENTIFICATION OF RIGHTS

-The Complainant's trademark registrations in the United Kingdom applying to the present proceedings include the following earlier rights:
+The Complainant's trademark registrations include the following earlier rights:

-United Kingdom Trademark registration for NOVARTIS, Reg.
-No.: UK00801349878, Reg date: November 17, 2017;
+EU trademark registration for NOVARTIS (EUIPO), Reg.
+No.: 013393641, Reg. date: March 17, 2015;

-United Kingdom Trademark registration for NOVARTIS, Reg.
-No.: UK00900304857, Reg date: June 25, 1999;
+US trademark registration for NOVARTIS (USPTO), Reg.
+No.: 2336960, Reg. date: April 4, 2000;

-International Registration for NOVARTIS, designating the United Kingdom, Reg.
-No.: 1544148, Reg. date: June 29, 2020.
+International Registration for NOVARTIS, Reg.
+No.: 663765, Reg. date: July 1, 1996.

 FACTUAL BACKGROUND

-The Novartis Group is one of the biggest global pharmaceutical and healthcare groups.
-It provides solutions to address the evolving needs of patients worldwide by developing and delivering innovative medical treatments and drugs.
-The Complainant, with headquarter in Switzerland, created in 1996 through a merger of two other companies Ciba-Geigy and Sandoz, is the holding company of the Novartis Group.
+The Complainant is one of the biggest global pharmaceutical and healthcare groups.
+It provides solutions worldwide by developing and delivering medical treatments and drugs.
+Novartis AG (the "Complainant"), with headquarter in Switzerland, created in 1996 through a merger of two other companies Ciba-Geigy and Sandoz, is the holding company of the Novartis Group.
 In 2022, Novartis achieved net sales from continuing operations of USD 50.5 billion, and total net income amounted to USD 7.0 billion and employed approximately 102 000 full-time equivalent employees as of December 31, 2022.
-Novartis Group publishes their Annual Reports with detailed information about their activities globally on a yearly basis.

-The Complainant's products are manufactured and sold in many countries worldwide including in the United Kingdom, a country where it has an active presence through its subsidiaries and associated companies.

-The Complainant is the owner of the well-known trademark NOVARTIS registered in several classes worldwide, including in the United Kingdom.
-The vast majority of the Complainant's trademark registrations significantly predate the registration of the disputed domain name.
-Moreover, previous UDRP panels have stated that the NOVARTIS trademark is well-known (see Novartis AG v.
+The Complainant is the owner of the registered well-known trademark NOVARTIS in numerous jurisdictions all over the world, including

+in Singapore, a country where it has an active presence through its subsidiaries and associated companies.
+The Complainant enjoys a local presence in Singapore, where the Respondent is allegedly located.
+The Complainant's trademark registrations significantly predate the registration of the disputed domain name, which was registered on December 4, 2023.
+Previous UDRP panels have stated that the NOVARTIS trademark is well-known (see Novartis AG v.
 Amartya Sinha, Global Webs Link, Novartis RO, WIPO Case No. D2020-3203).

-The Complainant owns numerous domain names composed of its trademark NOVARTIS alone, including <novartis.com> (registered in 1996) or in combination with other terms, such as <novartispharma.com> (registered in 1999).
+The Complainant owns numerous domain names composed of either its trademark NOVARTIS alone, including <novartis.com> (created on 2 April 1996) and <novartis.us> (created on 19 April 2002) or in combination with other terms, such as <novartispharma.com> (created on 27 October 1999).
 The Complainant uses these domain names to resolve to its official websites through which it informs Internet users and potential consumers about its NOVARTIS mark and its related products and services.

 The Complainant also enjoys a strong presence online via its official social media platforms.

 PARTIES CONTENTIONS

 The Complainant submits that the requirements of the Policy have been met and that the disputed domain name should be transferred to it.
 The Complainant makes a number of legal arguments (referenced below) and also supplies a set of annexes providing evidence of its activities and of the Respondent's use of the disputed domain names.

 No administratively compliant Response has been filed.